SO YOU WANT TO

 LIFE AS A ROOKIE

 Once you are offered a position with ICFPD, you are a Rookie firefighter.
 You will be issued your bunker gear (fire protective pants, coat, and helmet), a voice pager that is used to alert you of emergency calls, and the rookie class training schedule.
-You will be assigned a mentor and a station officer to help you with questions and concerns.
-For safety reasons, the Training Chief will advise you when you are permitted to respond to emergency calls as your skills base and knowledge increase.
+You will be assigned a station officer to help you with questions and concerns.
+For safety reasons, the Training Captain will advise you when you are permitted to respond to emergency calls as your skills base and knowledge increase.

 Rookie training typically takes 9 to 12 months and includes the following activities: